This is the second post in our series on veiling in the UAE. Find the first post here. In this post, we will look at facemasks in more detail.

 There is no standard pattern as each women hand sews her own and cut it according to her own preference and facial features.
 To start with, the general shape is drawn or traced from an existing one.
 It is then cut, and the edges are folded and stitched.

 Another method is to start with a rectangular piece of cloth folded and stitched down the middle forming a pleat.
 The two eye slits are then cut and their edges neatly stitched.
 This stitching requires steady, dry hands and is regarded as a great talent.
-Damp, sweaty, untrained hands cause the Indigo colour to run, spoiling the fabric, and weak, unsteady hands produce uneven, frail and damaged edges.
+Damp, sweaty, untrained hands cause the indigo colour to run, spoiling the fabric, and weak, unsteady hands produce uneven, frail and damaged edges.

 UAE, The Zay Initiative, burghu